-Fall is here, and we have been having a lot of fun learning and exploring already with our fall centers.
-Fall is such a fun time in Kindergarten, especially when it comes to reading.
+Fall is here, and we have been having a lot of fun learning and exploring with different fall themed activities.
+This is such a fun time in Kindergarten, especially when it comes to reading.
 We are exploring letters, sounds, concepts of print, and so much more!
 These fall emergent readers are a great support for us to work on word tracking, sight words, number words, and color words.
-Best of all, they have an engaging fall theme, and after kids color them – they can take them home for more practice!
+Best of all, they have an engaging fall theme, and after kids color them – they can take them home for even more practice!

 Fall Emergent Readers

-This set of books includes 3 easy to prepare titles for your kids:
+This set of emergent readers includes 3 super fun titles your students will love:

 - 1, 2, 3, Fall!

 - Look at Fall!

 Just like all of our printable emergent readers, these books are super simple to prep.

 Just print double sided, cut in half, and you have two copies ready to go!